Cybersecurity Career Paths Guide

 Top 6 Cybersecurity Career Paths

-Depending on your interest and goals, you can switch roles with career directions that provide you an edge over others in the same field.
+Depending on your interests and goals, you can switch roles with career directions that provide you an edge over others in the same field.
 Your interests should be the best way to guide you down cybersecurity career paths.

 There are many popular profiles like security architect, security engineer, and security analyst for aspiring professionals to choose from.